jestjs/jest/docs/Configuration.md

 This option allows the use of a custom global setup module which exports an async function that is triggered once before all test suites.

+Jest's configuration object is passed as a parameter to the `globalSetup` function.

 ### `globalTeardown` [string]

 Default: `undefined`

 This option allows the use of a custom global teardown module which exports an async function that is triggered once after all test suites.

+Jest's configuration object is passed as a parameter to the `globalTeardown` function.

 ### `moduleFileExtensions` [array<string>]